Dual structures on Coxeter and Artin groups of rank three: Discrete Morse theory for the rank-three case

 \begin{proof} Without using cross-fiber edges, from any simplex it is possible to reach only a finite number of simplices.
 Indeed, this is true while staying in the same fiber component, and any path starting from a $d$-simplex can only change the fiber component $d-1$ times.

-Therefore, it is enough to check that there is only a finite number of simplices reachable from $[t]$ where $t$ is any special translation.
-We prove this by induction on $\weight([t])$, which takes values in a discrete subset of the positive real numbers bounded away from $0$.
+Therefore, it is enough to check that there are only a finite number of simplices reachable from $[t]$ where $t$ is any special translation.
+We prove this by induction on $\weight([t])$, which takes values in a discrete subset of the positive real numbers bounded away from $0$ (by \Cref{lemma:discrete-image}).
 A directed path starting from $[t]$ necessarily begins with $[t] \to [r_1|r_2] \to [r_i]$ where $i\in \{1,2\}$.
 Then it continues as an alternating path inside the fiber component $\CC_i$ of $[r_i]$ until it reaches the unique simplex $[t_i] \in \CC_i$ such that $t_i$ is a special translation.
 As already noted in the proof of \Cref{lemma:acyclic-matching}, we have that $\weight([t_i]) = \weight([r_i]) < \weight([t])$ by \Cref{lemma:five-lines}.
-By induction, there is only a finite number of simplices reachable from $[t_1]$ and $[t_2]$, so there is only a finite number of simplices reachable from $[t]$. \end{proof}
+By induction, there are only a finite number of simplices reachable from $[t_1]$ and $[t_2]$, so there are only a finite number of simplices reachable from $[t]$. \end{proof}